SaudMuzaffar/AI-Study-Coach/ReadMe.md

 You’ll see:
 - Home (upload page)
 - Uploaded Notes (preview + delete)
+- QA Agent (ask questions from uploaded content)

 Sidebar is auto-collapsed for a clean layout.

 ---

+## 🧠 Current Architecture

+- LangChain used for chunking & embedding
+- OpenAI for embeddings + LLM
+- Qdrant as fast vector database
+- RAG system: Top-k semantic results are retrieved → passed to GPT-3.5 → answer generated
+- All processed automatically at upload time

+---

-## 🧭 Next Module: Embedding + Vector Search
+## 🧭 Next Module: Quiz Generation & Memory

 In the next phase, we will:
-- Chunk extracted text using LangChain
-- Embed using OpenAI or HuggingFace models
+- Auto-generate custom quizzes from uploaded content
+- Track score history per user
-- Store in ChromaDB or Qdrant
+- Store user interaction memory
-- Enable semantic search + smart Q&A
+- Add gamified streaks + rewards
+- Optional calendar sync for revision reminders

 Stay tuned! 🚀